andrei-ng/wgs84-gravity/README.md

 # wgs84-gravity

-WGS84 gravity model constants and formulas (radii, normal gravity, Earth rotation).
+WGS84 gravity model constants and formulas for Earth radii and normal gravity.

 All data inputs and outputs are in SI units.